Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxvGbCCc6DI,542.8089333333334,611.5442666666667.md

-that's pretty much final and we're pretty much happy with how that looks no major landscape or foliage updates planned for those areas and then of course after Update 5 comes out the Northern Forest and Dune Desert, as i said before, would go green they would be considered final as well you know maybe only some minor polish in the future so you know as you can see the vast majority of the map after Update 5 is going to be in you know a pretty final state which is pretty, pretty exciting now there's a very obvious concern that people
+that's pretty much final and we're pretty much happy with how that looks no major landscape or foliage updates planned for those areas and then of course after Update 5 comes out the Northern Forest and Dune Desert, as I said before, would go green they would be considered final as well you know maybe only some minor polish in the future so you know as you can see the vast majority of the map after Update 5 is going to be in you know a pretty final state which is pretty, pretty exciting now there's a very obvious concern that people